manasakudumu/portfolio-mkudumu/docs/assignments/assignment3.md

         - priorityGroups += userId

 ### Concept 6: Alerting/Locating
-- Purpose: Allow users to send emergency alerts along with location data to trusted contacts.
+- **Purpose:** Allow users to send emergency alerts along with location data to trusted contacts.
-- Operational Principle: after a user faces an emergency, they can share their current location and provide an alert to their trusted contacts in case of emergencies.
+- **Operational Principle**: after a user faces an emergency, they can share their current location and provide an alert to their trusted contacts in case of emergencies.
-- State:
+- **State:**
     - location: set Coordinates
     - emergencyContacts: set User
     - alertStatus: set Boolean
-- Actions:
+- **Actions:**
     - activateEmergencyAlert (coordinates: Coordinates)
         - alertStatus := true
         - location := coordinates